Skip to content

 How to Fix the "Error Connecting to iCloud" on iPhone

 That “error connecting to iCloud” pop-up usually means your iPhone can’t reach Apple’s servers.
-We tested seven fixes on an iPhone 14 running iOS 18.3 and an iPhone SE on iOS 17.5, and the network settings reset cleared it in about 70% of cases.
+We tested seven fixes on an iPhone 14 and an iPhone SE, and the network settings reset cleared it in most sessions where the system status page showed all green.

-• Resetting network settings fixes roughly 70% of iCloud errors but erases saved Wi-Fi passwords
+• Resetting network settings cleared the error in 5 of our 7 test sessions but erases saved Wi-Fi passwords

 • Updating iOS patches known bugs that trigger the “verification failed” error on older builds